 Digital DJ Tips reader Scott writes: “I am looking at purchasing my first controller.
 I would like to get out there and DJ to a crowd ASAP – maybe even bars and weddings, as I love music although it would be useful to make some extra cash.
 My dilemma is that I like the idea of the Novation Twitch and its features but I am concerned that this may not be as applicable to the type of crowds I hope to entertain.

-Digital DJ Tips reader Ben writes: “Hello Phil.
+Reader Ben writes: “Hello Phil.
 I’ve noticed you frequently mention that you have a gig DJing at a beach bar, which I guess is akin to a lounge-type venue.
-I am getting on in years and moving past the club/rave scene, focusing more on my new family and career, so this sounds appealing to me.
+I can’t seem to find much info on this type of gig.
+What can you tell me and your other readers about it in more detail?"

 I'm not going to front.
 I'm a newbie to the DJ game, a newbie in his early forties.
 But I want to tell you what I already know: that if you get a gig in a bar, you should do everything you can to avoid being made to play from behind the bar itself.
 Here's why:

-Reader James Perez in Dublin, California writes: “I have a question about my equipment.
-I’ve been spinning for about five years now, and I recently bought the Numark NS7.
-It’s great, but I’m now at the age of trying to break into the bar scene, and most DJs are telling me I won’t be able to use it and should try to get familiar with vinyl players.
+Reader James Perez in Dublin, California writes: “I’m wondering if I should sell my NS7 and invest in some Stantons or Technics, as I’m now at the age of trying to break into the bar scene, and most DJs are telling me I won’t be able to use it and should try to get familiar with vinyl players."

 Digital DJ Tips contributor and laptop DJ Luis Paulo from Portugal tells us what he's learned so far in his short career as a laptop bar DJ, and from a lifetime as a music lover...